Long time existence for semilinear wave equations on asymptotically flat space-times: Introduction

 Let $n\ge 3$, $2\le p\le p_c(n)$, for $(1+n)$-dimensional smooth asymptotically flat Lorentzian space-times $(M,g)$, we are interested in studying the long time existence for the following nonlinear wave equations with small initial data

 where $F_p$ behaves like $|u|^p$ for small $u$, that is, for $|u|\ll 1$,

 Typical examples include $\pm |u|^{p-1}u, \pm |u|^p$.

-Comparing to the global existence of the problem with $p>p_c(n)$, the problem of existence with sharp lower bound for the subcritical case $p< p_c(n)$ is more difficult to handle, in the sense that we can not admit any loss for the exponents in the key estimates (e.g., weighted Strichartz estimates) adjusted for the nonlinearity.
-For example, a global estimate with loss has been sufficient for proving global existence \cite{SoWa10, WaYu11} but not for the subcritical case \cite{WaYu11}.
+Comparing to the global existence of the problem with $p>p_c(n)$, the problem of existence with sharp lower bound for the subcritical case $p< p_c(n)$ is more difficult to handle, in the sense that we can not admit any loss for the weights in the key estimates (e.g., weighted Strichartz estimates) adjusted for the nonlinearity.
+For example, a global in time estimate with arbitrarily small loss for the weights has been sufficient for proving global existence in the setting of asymptotically Euclidean manifolds \cite{SoWa10, WaYu11}, but a local in time estimate with small loss will not be sufficient to prove long time existence with sharp lower bound of the lifespan for the subcritical case \cite{WaYu11}.
 The critical case $p=p_c(n)$ is even more delicate.

 The first main result in this paper, Theorems \ref{metaTheorem1}, assert almost global existence of order $\exp(c \ep^{-2})$ for the four dimensional critical case with $F_p=u^2$, which is known to be sharp in general.
 For the three dimensional subcritical case, we also obtain the long time existence, which is of the same order as the sharp lifespan in the Minkowski space-time and is sharp in general.
 For the three dimensional critical case, it is more delicate and we obtain the first existence result up to $\exp(c\ep^{-2\sqrt{2}})$, for non-flat manifolds with stationary and split metric, near spatial infinity.